- Home

 Overview

-A visit to hospital can seem strange and confronting for a person of any age, but especially for children.
-They may have to have a COVID test and wear a mask.
+A visit to hospital can seem strange and confronting for a person of any age, but children’s fears

 Preparing for a hospital visit